MetaMask/metamask-docs/wallet/how-to/connect/index.md

 };

 export function listProviders(element: HTMLDivElement) {
   window.addEventListener('eip6963:announceProvider',
-    // Event handler function: second argument called to perform work when the event occurs.
     (event: EIP6963AnnounceProviderEvent) => {
       const button = document.createElement('button');

-      // use string interpolation to set the button's innerHTML button.innerHTML = `
+      button.innerHTML = `
         <img src="${event.detail.info.icon}" alt="${event.detail.info.name}" />
         <div>${event.detail.info.name}</div>`;

-      // Add an onClick event listener to the button that calls the `connectWithProvider` function button.onclick = () => connectWithProvider(event.detail);
+      button.onclick = () => connectWithProvider(event.detail);
       element.appendChild(button);
     }
   );

-  /*
-    dispatch custom event on `window` object used to notify other parts of the dapp that a provider is being requested, and any event listeners set up to listen for this event, respond accordingly.
-  */
   window.dispatchEvent(new Event("eip6963:requestProvider"));
 }
 ```